m0ru/bak/02_problemdescription.md

 * Makes code conciser and clearer to the reader

 <!--
-* TODO image: dependency graph in angular application\\
+* TODO image: dependency graph in Angular-application\\
 * slide from FB’s flux presentation?\\
 * go through old application and do this empirically for a few components and bugs?\\
 -->